 My husband of 45 years recently died after a lengthy illness and the other day I received a call from a debt collector.
 The caller said that my husband owed almost a thousand dollars in unpaid telephone charges.
 I was unaware of this bill and told him I was not going to pay it.
-He said that since I live in Idaho, I do not have a choice.
+He said that because I live in Idaho, I don't have a choice.
 I have to pay it because Idaho is a community property state.
 Is this true?

 Most people leave unfinished business when they die.
 Not only must their property be distributed or disposed of, someone must pay their outstanding bills, as well.
 The person who makes these decisions is the executor.
 The executor is responsible for putting the affairs of the deceased person (decedent) in order, including paying off the decedent's creditors.

 The executor starts by figuring out how much property the deceased person had upon death, called the estate.
 The estate includes all the decedent's property, such as houses, cars, and personal property, as well as household possessions.
 The executor then calculates how many bills the decedent still owed and pays the remaining bills out of the estate.
 If cash is available, the executor will likely use it to pay creditors.
 If it is not available, the executor sells the property and uses the proceeds to pay the bills.